zamicol/zamicol.com/pages/words.md

 ####################
 # Zami Words

+## jurisdicts
+Time: long ago
+Jurisdicts is the verb form of jurisdiction.
+"The banana law made by backstabbing politicians jurisdicts how software is allowed to present yellow colors."

 ## convolutional collapse
 The quick connecting of perviously not-tightly networked concepts due to a new understanding.